erickreinert/infinityvolt/README.md

-# Infinity Volt Onboarding MS
+# Infinity Volt Monorepo Core

-This is the Infinity Volt monorepo Core
+This is the Infinity Volt Monorepo Core

 ### Requirements ###
 * Python 3.12.4